 For Updates and Announcements

-When sharing your videos via email, entice your audience with an intriguing subject line and be sure to include the word “video” so they know what they’re getting into.
+When sharing your videos via email or email newsletter, entice your audience with an intriguing subject line and be sure to include the word “video” so they know what they’re getting into.

 We love the “empty suitcase” method for writing great subject lines.
 Using this approach, you allude to what’s in the email, but don’t explicitly tell your reader, enticing them to click.
 For example: “How we won the biggest deal of last quarter” or “5 things you should know about your new health benefits.”